Jaeger2305/richard-webb-cli/docs/examples/README.md

 <Badge text="D3.js"/>
 <Badge text="Vue Test Utils"/>

-Are you bored of the typical navbar, with inaccessible hover overs and covering half the screen?
+Are you bored of the typical navbar, with inaccessible hover-overs and covering half the screen?
 I wanted a navigation option that could pop up as a modal, with large buttons to navigate through a website, in a novel way.

 <img :src="$withBase('/vue-nav-wheel-shape-customisation.gif')" alt="a quickfire gif video of a hundred random configurations possible with the vue-nav-wheel open source package, made by Richard Webb">

 The result is a [package on npm](https://www.npmjs.com/package/vue-nav-wheel), which takes an existing vue-router config and renders it in a radial and recursive way, with a number of configurable options both for function and style.
 Here's the [source code](https://github.com/Jaeger2305/vue-nav-wheel).

-Stylistic design isn't my strength, so I wanted the styling and the look and feel to be configurable, in case someone wants to build on the idea.
+Stylistic design isn't my strength, so I wanted the styling and the look and feel to be configurable in case someone wants to build on the idea.
 The typical apps I develop have significant domain logic and complex pure JavaScript logic, and as a result there sometimes isn't scope for a creative SVG implementation.

 <img :src="$withBase('/nav-wheel-style-1.png')" height="240" alt="a navigation wheel with a purple center and increasingly lighter shades of green on the outside">
 <img :src="$withBase('/nav-wheel-style-2.png')" height="240" alt="a navigation wheel with a grey background and jet black annulars with a red outline">
 <img :src="$withBase('/nav-wheel-style-3.png')" height="240" alt="a navigation wheel with smoothed edges and a SVG icon of a stickman holding coffee cups at the center">

-Integrating with D3-shape and handling the reactivity of SVG elements in Vue surprised me at how little trouble I had.
+Integrating with D3-shape and handling the reactivity of SVG elements in Vue surprised me with how little trouble I had.
 The unit testing of SVG Vue components did turn out to be fiddly in some parts, but was also mostly fine.

 ### Features